shkartmaz/cellular-magma/README.md

 # cellular-magma
-Visualizing crystallisation in a magma chamber using cellular automata &amp; little to no actual thermodynamics
+Visualizing crystallisation in a magma chamber using cellular automaton &amp; little to no actual thermodynamics Uses matplotlib.pyplot to show animated process